Inside the dark world of Philippine scam centres

 Dylan, who used a pseudonym for the interview with AFP because he is a state witness, said he was forced to use Chinese matchmaking sites to contact parents looking for a husband for their daughter.

-After he was introduced to the woman, he would try to convince her to invest in a fake Chinese oil company in Dubai.
+After he was introduced to the woman, he would try to convince her to invest in a fake Chinese oil company abroad.

 Scammers were expected to meet a monthly target of 300,000 yuan ($41,200) or risk being tortured, he said.